Qamar Firdaus Saini: “Pale Lights (This Will Destroy You Remix)”

 how many hearts can you give a poem before

-i am the moon, the night your blanket.
+it wakes? i am the moon, the night your blanket.

 ix.